 The Nakasendo was one of the five routes used to travel between Tokyo and Kyoto during the Edo period and walking it today will reveal a side of Japan seldom seen by either foreigners or Japanese alike.
 Waterfalls, stone paths, mountain views, and tiny villages all make this a walk that truly shouldn't be missed!
 You will need to pay on the day for any entrance fees or local transport, but this is unlikely to run to much, as the area is best enjoyed on foot.
 (This service is on a private basis.)

-Today it is time to depart for Kyoto.
-From Nagiso station you will board a train to Nagoya (just over an hour), where you will change to the Shinkansen to reach Kyoto (35-50 minutes).
+Today, it is time for your journey to continue onto Kyoto.
+From Nagiso station, you will board a train to Nagoya, a ride of just over one hour.
+From there, you will change to the Shinkansen to reach Kyoto, another 35-50 minutes.
 You should be able to spot the Sanyo Solar Arc on the way, just past Gifu Hashima station.

 Kyoto is one of the most culturally rich cities in Asia.
 Home to 17 UNESCO World Heritage sites, over 1,600 Buddhist temples and 400 Shinto shrines, this ancient city showcases the heart and soul of traditional Japan.
 Kyoto boasts an array of world-class gardens, majestic festivals and delicate cuisine, all of which make much of the rhythms of nature and the changing of the seasons.
 On first glance however, visitors will see that like any large Japanese city, grid-like Kyoto has its fair share of neon and concrete.
 But the discerning eye will soon pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, time-honored tea houses nestled among modern businesses and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
 Kyoto’s charm lies in these details and whether you’re here for three days or three years, the closer you look, the more you’ll discover.

-Today you have a free day in Kyoto!
+Today, you have a free day in Kyoto!
 This is an opportunity to further explore the city and make the most of your stay.
 Kyoto has a tremendous amount to offer, whether you wish to discover some of the smaller temples and shrines dotted around the city, or stroll through the bustling Nishiki Shijo market.
-The Kimono fashion show in the Nishijin textile district is well worth a look and if you wish to see some of the natural beauty of the Kyoto area, then the Hozugawa river trip makes for a great afternoon or morning travelling down the river on a traditional style boat.
-If you have any special requests please ask and we will see what we can do.
+The Kimono fashion show in the Nishijin textile district is well worth a look, and if you wish to see some of the natural beauty of the area, than the Hozugawa river trip makes for a great afternoon or morning.
+You can glide down the river on a traditional style boat.
+If you have any special requests for today, please ask and we will see what we can do.

 Today, you will be able to enjoy a private cycling tour around Kyoto, accompanied by an attendant for your convenience.
 The recommended half day Back Streets Tour visits Miyagawacho and the Gion Geisha districts, as well as the old streets around the Shirakawa-river and the Kyoto Imperial Palace Park.
 Where you ride throughout the tour is completely open to your input and interests.